Brian254ke/debbs/README.md

 <h3>Usage</h3>

 Using debbs is very easy.
-You need to memorize only a few things flags to pass in arguments.
+You need to memorize only a few  flags to pass in arguments.

 | flag | full name | usage                                                        |
 | ---- | --------- | ------------------------------------------------------------ |